ucsb-cs56-webapps/ucsb-cs56-goodsleepalarm/README.md

 Step 3) Using Google Credentials
 1. To use your Google credentials for localhost / heroku, copy localhost / heroku.json.SAMPLE to localhost / heroku.json at the project root using the commands: `cp localhost.json.SAMPLE localhost.json` and `cp heroku.json.SAMPLE heroku.json`
 2. Modify localhost / heroku.json by putting in your client id and client secret where indicated
-3. For heroku, run `./setHerokuEnv.py --app cs56-goodsleepalarm` ; For localhost run . env.sh from the root
+3. For heroku, run `./setHerokuEnv.py --app webapp-name-here` ; For localhost run . env.sh from the root
 4. Finally deploy / run the webapp with `mvn spring-boot:run` or `mvn package heroku:deploy`